CVI migration from Cisco CVI to Pexip Connect (CVI)

 We recommend using the Microsoft Meeting Migration Service (MMS).
 This is a service that updates a user’s existing meetings and inserts the new Pexip Connect CVI details.
 See this Microsoft article for more information.
 Note that:

-• MMS will not migrate meetings with more than 250 participants for Skype meetings and 1000 participants for Teams meetings.
+• MMS will not migrate Skype meetings with more than 250 participants or Teams meetings with more than 1000 participants.

 • MMS will migrate meetings for most users, but some companies have reported occasional scenarios where the meetings of some users were not migrated.